kabk/go-theses-21-assignment/README.md

 Working with the mobile sensors (camera, gyroscope, etc.) is possible but generally difficult with websites), so it's discouraged.

-You will also design a **digital dynamic poster** summarizing the content and arguments of your thesis.
-The posters will be presented during the collectives.

 ## Print on Demand

 We will use [Pumbo](https://www.pumbo.nl/kosten/boek-maken/drukken-in-grote-oplage/paperback) to print the theses.